maxim-lipatnikov/data-visualization-projects/README.md

 **The dashboard includes:**
 - Structure of assets and liabilities of the whole market in absolute values and in shares
 - Market size of the selected segment (segments are retail loans, loans to legal entities, retail deposits, legal entities' current accounts, etc.)
-- Market growth rate of the selected segment (segments are retail loans, loans to legal entities, retail deposits, legal entities current accounts, etc.) and rolling growth rate with an ability to choose the window size
+- Market growth rate of the selected segment and rolling growth rate with an ability to choose the window size
 - Top banks in the selected segment
 - Share of banks in the selected segment
 - Portfolio size of the selected bank in the selected segment with a growth rate line chart